microsoft/project-rome/iOS/reference documentation/MCDRemoteLauncherOptions.md

 ### preferredAppIds
 `@property (nonatomic, readonly, copy, nullable) NSArray* preferredAppIds;`

-The list of IDs of the apps which should be able to launch with this URI.
+A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
+For Windows apps, the ID will be the app's package family name.